DumprX/DumprX/README.md

 This toolkit can run in any Debian/Ubuntu distribution, Ubuntu Bionic and Focal would be best, other versions are not tested.

-Support for Alpine Linux is added, but not fully tested.
-But you can give it a try.
+Support for Alpine Linux is added and tested.
+You can give it a try.

 For any other UNIX Distributions, please refer to internal [Setup File](setup.sh) and install the required programs via their own package manager.